-There were so many talks to choose on many different subjects from everyone’s favourite subjects such as openBIM, COBie, CDE’s, BIM Level two and much much more.
+There were so many talks to choose from on many different subjects from everyone’s favourite subjects such as openBIM, COBie, CDE’s, BIM Level two and much much more.

 Day One Highlights: